 (a) Single-Family Homes and Condominiums.
-Single-family homes, condominiums, and other Rental Units specified in Civil Code § 1954.52(a)(3)(A). as it may be amended.
+Single-family homes, condominiums, and other Rental Units specified in Civil Code § 1954.52(a)(3)(A).

 (b) Companion Units.
-A Rental Unit that is permitted and in compliance with Mountain View City Code Chapter 36, Article IV, Division 10, as it may be amended.
+A Rental Unit that is permitted and in compliance with Mountain View City Code Chapter 36, Article IV, Division 10.